 Mail the following items to us to complete your application:

-1. English Proficiency: Proof of proficiency in the English language is required for enrollment into academic programs.
+1. English Proficiency: If you are from a country in which English is not the official language you must provide proof of English language proficiency.
 The following may be used as proof of proficiency:

-· Completion of one semester of freshman English composition with a GPA of 2.0 or higher at a regionally-accredited U.S. college or university.
+* Completion of one semester of freshman English composition with a grade of "C" or higher at a regionally-accredited U.S. college or university.

 2. Academic Records: New Mexico Junior College requires official copies of high school, secondary, and university transcripts.
 Notarized, faxed copies or photocopies of these documents are not acceptable.
 Certified copies must contain the original signature(s), stamp(s) or seal(s) of the issuing institution’s designated official.
 Students who have no prior college or university credit must submit evidence of graduation from an acceptable secondary school and must be eligible for admission to a recognized university in their home country.
-Start by having your transcripts evaluated by a credentials evaluation agency, such as the World Education Service (www.wes.org).
+The official transcript must be an original copy translated into English and must show each course completed and grade earned.
+You may have your transcripts evaluated by a credentials evaluation agency, such as the World Education Service (www.wes.org).
 We will waive the WES requirement if your official transcripts are in English from an accredited school and on a four-point scale.

-3. Financial Documents: Complete and return the I-134, Affidavit of Support with required supporting documentation.
-The applicant must provide proof of adequate financial support for at least one full year of study at NMJC.
-Budget guidelines established by the student financial aid officer will be used to determine the adequacy of support.
+3. Financial Documents: Proof of financial ability to remain at New Mexico Junior College must be submitted prior to issuance of an I-20.
+Complete and return the NMJC Certificate of Financial Responsibility with required supporting documentation.
+The applicant must provide proof of adequate financial support for at least one full year of study at NMJC (minimum of $15,000).

 Once all requirements for admission have been satisfied, an I-20 will be issued to the eligible student.

-General Information & Policies affecting 1-20 VISA holders:
+General Information & Policies affecting F-1 VISA holders:

-- Employment Restrictions: Students on F-1 visas do not normally have employment privileges.
+- International students may work on-campus, if positions are available.
+International students may not work off-campus unless the student receives an Employment Authorization Document from U.S. Immigration and Customs Enforcement (ICE).
 Government regulations require international students to certify that they have finances deemed sufficient by the College while pursuing their degree without employment.
 Thus, international students should not expect to support themselves through employment while attending NMJC.

 Transfers from U.S. Institutions: If currently “in status” under a F Visa, the United States Citizenship and Immigration Services must be notified when an international student transfers from one U.S. institution to another.
 Once a student is admitted, NMJC will provide a “transfer-in form” that will need to be completed by the previous U.S. institution and submitted to NMJC to release the active Visa information for update.
 However, if a student is “out of status” with USCIS, that student should reinstate him/herself with USCIS prior to enrolling at NMJC.
 Questions regarding a student’s immediate immigration status must be directed to the international registrar.
 It is the student’s responsibility to obtain the correct visa and to maintain the appropriate immigration status while in the United States.